druid-io/druid-operator/docs/features.md

 - Default behavior is set to true ie after deletion of CR, any pvc's provisioned by sts shall be deleted.

 ## Deletetion of Orphan PVC's
-- Assume ingestion is kicked off on druid, the MiddleManagers nodes are scaled to a certain number of replicas, and when the ingestion is completed.
+- Assume ingestion is kicked off on druid, the sts MiddleManagers nodes are scaled to a certain number of replicas, and when the ingestion is completed.
 The middlemanagers are scaled down to avoid costs etc.
-- Sts on scale down, just terminated the pods it owns not the PVC.
+- Sts on scale down, just terminates the pods it owns not the PVC.
 PVC are left orpahned and are of little or no use.
 - In such cases druid-operator supports deletion of pvc orphaned by the sts.
 - To enable this feature users need to add a flag in the druid cluster spec ```deleteOrphanPvc: true```.